 –Ethically-driven robotics and automation

 –AI in Practice for e.g. smart mobility, precision agriculture, smart grids, Industry 4.0, sharing economy, humanitarian demining, personalized healthcare, learning, and environment monitoring.

 Paper submissions should clearly explain and highlight how the research topic affects the management and operation of businesses, either in the public or private sector.
 We are interested in illustrative case studies of AI in practice, empirical papers, and literature reviews that help set the research agenda for AI for social Good.

-Selected papers will have the opportunity to be published in an issue of our flagship journals.
-This would include research articles suitable for our journal IEEE Transactions on Engineering Management (IEEE TEM) and practical and case study articles suitable for our journal of practice, the IEEE Engineering Management Review (IEEE EMR).
+Selected best papers will have the opportunity to be published in an issue of one of our flagship journals.
+This would include research articles suitable for our journal, IEEE Transactions on Engineering Management (IEEE TEM), and practical and case study articles suitable for our journal of practice, the IEEE Engineering Management Review (IEEE EMR).
 All papers would have to be suitably expanded beyond the conference paper for IEEE TEM.
-IEEE EMR submissions would need to be edited, targeted and formatted for one of three types of papers published by IEEE EMR.
+IEEE EMR submissions would need to be edited, targeted, and formatted for one of three types of papers published by IEEE EMR.
 Each paper will be subject to the corresponding journal’s rigorous peer-review process.